-News media made by and for the two largest racial/ethnic minority groups in the United States – Blacks and Hispanics – have been a consistent part of the American news landscape.
+News media made by and for Black and Hispanic Americans – the two largest racial and ethnic minority groups in the U.S. – have been a consistent part of the country’s news landscape.
+Explore statistics on the Hispanic- and Black-oriented news industry.

 Hundreds of local and regional radio and television stations comprise the U.S. public media system.